 — Andy Nelson - Cowboy Poet Laureate and Renowned Speaker

-"We should just start a super group,"
+"We should start a band,"

 With songs about rough and tumble characters mixed with emptying whiskey glasses, Santa Poco offers the type of slide guitar-emboldened tunes that float throughout a dusty roadhouse or romping dance hall.
 Thorough storytelling mixes with mean electric leads that inspire folks to don their ten-gallons, pull the boots up over their denim blue jeans, and hit the town for beer swills and swing dances 'til dawn.
 They put out their first record July 26, 2019.
 You can hear it digitally on Spotify and Apple Music and via purchase through this website on 7" Vinyl and CD.